utdata/icj-class/bootstrap/bootstrap-class-02.md

 - You use `m` margin or `p` for padding.
 - Following _m_ or _p_ you add either: `t` (top), `b` (bottom), `l` (left), `r` (right), `x` (left and right), `y` (top and bottom), or nothing for all 4 sides.
-- After a hyphen, you specify sizes `0` through `5` (5 being the largest amount of spacing).
+- Then, you specify sizes with a hyphen and a value of `0` through `5` (5 being the largest amount of spacing).

-So, in our example, it looks like we need to use margin and bottom to push away the cards beneath it.
+So, `mb-4` would add a margin-bottom value of 4.

 - Add `mb-4` to the `card` class of the first item and check out the results.
 - Go ahead and add `mb-4` to the other cards.